-PROPOSAL MUST BE SUBMITTED BY: February 21, 2014
+PROPOSAL MUST BE SUBMITTED BY: Friday, March 20, 2015

-Applicants must deliver a full-color, unbound hard copy of the project proposal, as well as an electronic copy that includes all elements of the proposal, by the application deadline.
-The electronic copy shall be in Microsoft Word, Adobe Reader or compatible format.
-All pages of hard copies must be formatted and printed on 8.5" X 11" size paper.
-Other larger format documents, such as maps tables and photos, may be submitted as supplemental information.
-Applications must be delivered to:
+Applicants must email an electronic copy of the project proposal that includes all elements of the proposal, by 5pm EST on Friday, March 20, 2015 the application deadline to 319grants@dep.nj.gov in Microsoft Word, Adobe Reader or compatible format.
+Other larger format documents, such as maps tables and photos, may be submitted and postmarked by the application deadline to:

-New Jersey Department of Environmental Protection Water Resource Management Division of Water Monitoring and Standards 401 East State Street P.O.
-Box 420 Mail Code 401-03 Trenton, New Jersey, 08625-420 Attention: Barbara Hirst, Bureau Chief, BEARS
+New Jersey Department of Environmental Protection Water Resource Management Division of Water Monitoring and Standards Bureau of Environmental Analysis, Restoration and Standards 401 East State Street P.O.
+Box 420 Mail Code 401-04I Trenton, New Jersey, 08625-0420 Attention: Jay Springer, Supervisor 319(h) Program, BEARS